NikitaDerevskov/memo-frontend/README.md

 - [x] Add order for props (alphabet?)
 - [ ] Add work with html or somethings else in cards.
 How to work with spaces?
 - [ ] Add min size to inputs on register and login pages
+- [ ] Add auto focus to important inputs (for example in create/edit folders/cards)